opensafely/anticoagulant-switching-research/README.md

 though looking at them in Github should also work.

-To do development work, you'll need to set up a local jupyter server and git repository - see notes below and `DEVELOPERS.md` for more detail.
+To do development work, you'll need to set up a local jupyter server and git repository - see notes below.

 ## Getting started re-running these notebooks